EmoryDHLab/abolition/CCP people/data/louvain_subgraphs/READ_ME.md

+# Louvain Cluster Description

+Note: cluster ID is independent of any of the other factors.
+It is just an arbitrary label.
+Additionally, co-occurring documents are listed as documents found within the cluster, not that every edge has these documents.

 | Cluster ID | # of Nodes | Co-occurring documents | Notes |
 | --------- | --------- | --------- | --------- |
 | 0 | 432 | 1879.TN-05.06.NASH.txt, 1879.TX-07.02.HOUS.txt, 1883.KY-09.24.LOUI.txt, 1895.TX-05.23.HOUS.txt | Time-span is within 6 years, revolve around kentucky, tennessee and texas |